TimoOerlemans/Portfolio-Research/Portfolio.md

 ## Outcome 3.
 You can implement the software process for your project according to a given agile software development method.
 (GP)
 undefined

+In the groupsproject we use an agile way of working based on SCRUM.
+We do daily stand-ups, stand-downs and Peer review so everbody can say something about everyone.
+We also work in sprints of three weeks were we devide tasks to everyone in each sprint.

 ## Outcome 4.
 You implement a (semi)automated software release process that matches the needs of the project context.
 (IP)